Jayjay-lv/Encryption-Project/Kobie_standups.md

 - Next class im going to try and work out the bugs so it can perfectly decrypt the message
 - the problem were currently having is when the string gets to long it just seems to break for some reason

+## Daily report 2019-05-22
+- we finally finished decrypt 2 with a lot of help from Riley.
+We were able to fix the bug we had in our decrpyt 2 where it wouldnt decrypt a message longer than 27 characters
+- Next class we'll work on making the website more usable
+- we might encounter some problems with splitting up the input box for encrypt and decrypt